jpr2000/calculator/README.md

 # calculator

-Creating a calculator app to round out combine web fundametals I have learned so far.
+Creating a calculator app to round out the web fundametals I have learned so far.